andrewchaa/til/mac/setting-up-mac.md

-# Setting up a new M1 Mac
+# Setting up a new Mac

 It's a job I often do, more than I thought I would.

 ## Pre-requisite

-Install Rosetta 2
+Install Rosetta 2 if you are on Mac M1 Sillicon

     softwareupdate --install-rosetta